mirror/dd-wrt/src/router/python/Doc/library/webbrowser.rst

 the user exits the browser.

-If the environment variable :envvar:`BROWSER` exists, it is interpreted as the :data:`os.pathsep`-separated list of browsers to try ahead of the the platform defaults.
+If the environment variable :envvar:`BROWSER` exists, it is interpreted as the :data:`os.pathsep`-separated list of browsers to try ahead of the platform defaults.
 When the value of a list part contains the string ``%s``, then it is interpreted as a literal browser command line to be used with the argument URL substituted for ``%s``; if the part does not contain ``%s``, it is simply